w3c/wcag-act-rules/_rules/ACT-R3.md

 authors:
 - Frank Berker
+- Wilco Fiers
 ---

 ## Description

-This test checks that there isn't an automatically started sound after the web page is loaded.
-If the sound plays automatically this test checks that the sound is no longer than 3 seconds or that there is at the top of the web page a mechanism to control the sound.
+This test checks that any sound that plays automatically when a web page is loaded stops after 3 seconds or the web page provides a user control to turn off the sound.

 ## Background